Last Updated on

 Total social breakdown.
 Major cities gone.
 The complete collapse of civilization.
 How will you survive in a land with no government or local police?
 Communities, survivors left to fend for themselves.

 Included: What are key survival supplies for surviving the collapse of civilization?

-Perhaps you're familiar with the post-apocalyptic television series, Jericho, which originally aired on CBS.
+What happens when communities and survivors of major disastrous events are left to fend for themselves?
+Perhaps you’re familiar with the post-apocalyptic television series from the 2000s, Jericho, which originally aired on CBS.

 The show’s premise is that several of America’s major cities have been devastated by nuclear weapons.

 Repeats of the show are all you’ll find nowadays — but it’s still compelling television — maybe even more compelling today simply because America just might get nuked by terrorists and rogue nations that support them.

 In Jericho the world — as we all know it — has in essence broken down.

 Communication with other towns and our own government is lost; heat and electricity are at a minimum; and food sources are a problem.With all of that going on, Jericho, Kansas is on its own.
 A small town left to fend for itself.
 And with the social structure of the United States completely broken down, there are many both inside and outside of the town that would do harm to their fellow man in order to better their own lives.

 So what should those living in Jericho, Kansas do?